WPP-Public/Potato-ACE/src/ace/components/accordion/README.md

 `ace-accordion-changed`

 This event is dispatched when a panel's visiblity changes.
-The event name is available as `EVENTS.OUT.READY` and its `detail` property is composed as follows.
-The `panelNumber` and `panelVisible` strings are also exported as `EVENTS.DETAIL_PROPS.PANEL_NUMBER` and `EVENTS.DETAIL_PROPS.PANEL_VISIBLE`.
+The event name is available as `EVENTS.OUT.READY` and its `detail` property is composed as follows:

 ```javascript
 'detail': {